-Project Risk and Decision Making (RDM) takes up the challenge of better applying earth system sensors, data and analytics to improve risk management and decision-making in land use (e.g., agriculture and infrastructure), hazards mitigation, insurance, and other areas sensitive to the pace and pattern of environmental change.
+Project Risk and Decision Making (RDM) uses data and analytics to improve risk management and decision-making in land use (e.g., agriculture and infrastructure), hazards mitigation, insurance, extreme events, and other areas sensitive to the pace and pattern of environmental change.

-Risk and decision analysis is a mostly normative set of methods for making choices under uncertainty.
-We apply decision analysis as a research tool by giving more weight to studying the decision context and structure at the front end, and post-hoc, forensic decision analysis at the back end, with particular attention to the value of additional information, as illustrated here, to test theories and research hypotheses.
-Our approach aims to create realistic decision models that can be simulated under historical and projected conditions, subjected to extensive sensitivity analysis, and that can be used and revised by actual decision makers who face risks like drought, flood, and wildfire.
+Decision analysis is a systematic approach to calculating efficient responses to environmental and social risks.
+We apply decision analysis as a research tool by studying how the decision environment affects choices.
+We focus particularly on the value of additional information in adaptation to climate and other environmental extremes.
+Our approach aims to create realistic, theory-driven decision models that can be simulated under historical and projected conditions, subjected to extensive sensitivity analysis, and that can be used by stakeholders who face drought, flood, and wildfire risks.

 Besides gaining new insight into the risks themselves, our challenge is to simulate the decision process so that researchers and managers can examine the implications of multiple factors and decisions, and thus get a feel for how sensitive their choices are to uncertain conditions.
 Decision analysis as a learning tool can:

 - Help analysts and decision-makers recognize the structure, trade-offs, and likely outcomes of a range of choices made under uncertainty;

 - Provide tools for testing how sensitive decisions are to climate variation, to improved information, or to down-side risks;

 - Suggest optimum, robust, or least-regret decisions.